johnbroaddusivccv/pythonscrape/README.md

 ```
 or <kbd>ctrl</kbd><kbd>c</bd>
 - - - -
-###Storing Scrapped Data
+#### Storing Scraped Data
 This is where the beauty of this technology comes in.
-You can turn this data you are scraping into JSON or a CSV.
+You can turn this data you are scraping into a JSON file or a CSV file.
 * I often use this to merge languages, I use python for visualizing and pulling data and javascript for everything else.
 * I'm able to use both python and javascript in a project when I turn the data I'm extracting into JSON.
 * I'm able to import my data as a CSV into a database.